 Is poplar wood harder than pine?

 Yes, poplar wood is harder than pine.
 Even though the former is a soft tropical hardwood, it has a Janka hardness value of 540 pound-force (lbf), which is higher than the latter in general.
+More of the poplar and pine comparison here!

 (See Also: Is Pine a Hardwood or a Softwood?)